Ahyo2/IDXExchange/README.md

 ├── notebooks/
 |   └── 01_exploration.ipynb
 ├── .gitignore
+├── requirements.txt
 └── README.md
 ```

 ## Dataset

-The analysis was performed using 12 months of CRMLS sold property data from June 2025 to May 2026.
-The notebook assumes the dataset has already been downloaded and is available locally.
+The analysis was performed using 30 months of available CRMLS sold property data from June 2025 to May 2026.

 ## Week 1

+- Created github
-- Established access to the project dataset
+- Downloaded project data
 - Reviewed the CRMLS metadata documentation
 - Documented the purpose of key dataset columns